Operator Spreading in the Memory Matrix Formalism: Memory matrix formalism: Operator spreading as a slow mode

 In this section, we adapt the formalism to include the slow mode associated with information conservation in the setting of one-dimensional quantum systems with local dynamics, i.e., local Floquet circuits, or systems with local Hamiltonians.
 In this paper, the ``conservation of quantum information" is equivalent to the statement that Heisenberg evolved operators have a conserved Hilbert-Schmidt norm $\Tr(O^{\dagger}(t)O(t))=\textrm{const}.$, a direct consequence of unitarity.

 By averaging over choices of initial operator with the same right endpoint, we express the distribution of operator right endpoints (or the `operator right density' as we refer to it in this paper), as an autocorrelation function of elements in the space of operators on two replicas of the Hilbert space.
 Using the MMF, we investigate the pole structure of the corresponding spectral function and give Kubo-like formula for the butterfly velocity $v_B$ and an expression for diffusion constant $D$ in terms of the memory matrix.
-In \ref{positivity of $v_B$}, we provide a proof for the non-negativity of the butterfly velocity.